ComicalCache/Mini/README.md

 # Mini

 A mini terminal based file editor.
 It has VIm-like motions and should fully support unicode characters.
-> The editor only respects terminal resizing at the next input.

 ### Interface
 The editor features an info line containing information about the current buffer, editing mode, cursor position, etc..